 Store footage of all incidents

 Video analytics will help you see what’s happening in your business.
 Being shown only the video clips you need to see saves you time.
+This is can help keep your location safe from repeated incidents, especially if you run a bar or nightclub.

 Once you’ve identified an incident, you can save it forever.
 You can even email it directly from the Solink platform to managers, the police, or any other stakeholders.
 This includes sending clips to an insurance agent as part of a claim.